 Norelco Dial A Brew is The Original Chemex Ottomatic.
 In the 70’s Phillips Norelco had a line of coffee maker that was called the Dial A Brew.
 There were varying sizes available, but the 12 cup model is the most infamous today.
 The 1500 watt of power ensures that the coffee is brewed at the optimal temperature.
-Its Dial a Brew filter basket lets you adjust how strong or weak you want the coffee.
+And the Dial a Brew filter basket lets you adjust how strong or weak you want the coffee.

 At the same time, Phillips Norleco did a collaboration with Chemex.
 They released the very first automatic Chemex Drip Coffee (Chemex Automated).
 It came with a white body that had Chemex stickered on the side.
 Today, expect to spend 500 dollars and up for a brand new version.
 Quite a lot of money for an automatic drip coffee.
 This review will take a closer look at the design and history of the Norelco Dial A Brew and see how it became an icon.